tasmota/docs/docs/Rules.md

 `ButtonTopic 0` : (default) To not use topics for buttons
 `SetOption1 1` : Allow only single, double and hold press button actions
 `SetOption32 20` : Set key hold time from 0.1 to 10 seconds (20 = 2 seconds)
-`Rule on button1#state=3 do power1 2 endon` : When holding the button1 for 2 seconds it will toggle relay 1 (state = 3 means HOLD)
+`Rule ON button1#state=3 DO Power1 2 ENDON` : When holding the button1 for 2 seconds it will toggle relay 1 (state = 3 means HOLD)
-`on button1#state=2 do delay endon` : Do nothing when short pressing the button1 (state = 2 means TOGGLE)
+`ON button1#state=2 DO delay ENDON` : Do nothing when short pressing the button1 (state = 2 means TOGGLE)
 `Rule1 1` : To enable rules

 NOTE: There is no state value for "double press" for Buttons.
 It is designed that double press will toggle the relay.
 See [Multi-Press Functions](Buttons-and-Switches#multi-press-functions) for more information.